Dawid00/iamhungry/README.md

 I used:
 * Spring Boot to create application
 * OkHttpClient to communicate with API
-* Gson to serialize JSON to Java objects
+* Gson to obtain Java objects from JSON
 ## API Reference

 #### Get random recipe